inducer/pycuda/doc/source/driver.rst

     Assumes that :meth:`prepare` was called on *self*.
     The texture references given to :meth:`prepare` are set up as parameters, as well.

-    Return a 0-ary callable that can be used to query the GPU time consumed by the call, in seconds.
-Once called, this callable will block until completion of the invocation.

   .. attribute:: lmem